 But eugenics is not just a bridge between science and society, which L. Darwin finally makes clear: “To endeavor both to study the laws of heredity and practically to apply the knowledge thus acquired to the regulation of our lives, seems, therefore, to be a paramount duty which we owe to posterity.”

 This third and final element, this sense of ‘duty’, provides the necessary moral imperative, the sense that one ought to bridge science and society, that one ought to apply the “unvarying laws” of evolution to society, that motivated eugenicists to action.

 On this definition, many readers may very well conclude that on this basis, they are eugenicists.
 Setting aside this troubling implication, the readers may very well wonder why it is that their own beliefs do not threaten humanity to the same extent that eugenics ultimately did.
 (We may very well wonder if even that is true!)
 The missing ingredient is the eugenic belief that this sense of ‘duty’ did not have an individual component, but a societal component.
 That is to say, for the eugenicist, a higher kind of moral law applies to society that does not apply to the individual.
-The individual should act in the interests of the race, but the race has the right and duty to put the interests of the race about the interests of the individual, even if this means the trampling of the ‘rights’ of certain individuals, or even their elimination.
+The individual should act in the interests of the race, but the race has the right and duty to put the interests of the race above the interests of the individual, even if this means the trampling of the ‘rights’ of certain individuals, or even their elimination.

 The spirit of this view is well-illustrated by various references to the ‘social organism‘ and equating it with the state or race.
 For example, American geneticist Leonard Cole (out of the University of Madison, WI) wrote approvingly of this illustration: